topleft/express-error-handling/Readme.md

 **Example Tests**

-I have written several example routes, helpers and tests to demonstrate how errors should be handled in different situations in this sample Express application:
+I find that one of the best ways to learn is by writing tests and reading code.
+Most of the value of this post is in a test suite I wrote to identify error handling best practices with common Javascript function patterns.
+Included are several example routes, helpers and tests to demonstrate how errors should be handled in different situations in this sample Express application:

 - [/routes/index.js](https://github.com/topleft/express-error-handling/blob/master/routes/index.js)
 - [/helpers/index.js](https://github.com/topleft/express-error-handling/helpers/index.js)